BALANCE CALORIES OHIO

 - Leveraging the companies’ product and packaging innovation, marketing and distribution expertise, as well as consumer awareness efforts.

-- Working closely in local markets with retailers to increase access to no- and lower-calorie products and smaller-portion packages and drive interest in these products through proven promotional efforts.
+- Working in local markets with retailers to increase access to no- and lower-calorie products and smaller-portion packages and drive interest in these products through proven promotional efforts.